vackosar/vackosar.github.io/_posts/2020-08-09-Word-Movers-Embedding.md

 Word Mover's Distance is like Earth Movers Distance between text documents, where

 - The probability distribution is over word vectors of the document's words.
-- The probability is normalized frequency of given words in the document.
+- The probability is normalized frequency of unique words in the document.
 - The distance between word vectors can be a cosine similarity or euclidean distance.

 Words vectors in above can be for example Word2vec embeddings.